-I’ll never forget the moment I realized a gap year was what I wanted to do and 100% possible.
+I’ll never forget the moment I realized an adult gap year was what I wanted to do and 100% possible.
 It was in the Fall of 2017.
-Dylan and I had been debt free for a few months and were trying to determine what we wanted to do now that we had such freedom!
-While we were on a walk near Mount Rainier, where we lived, we realized that we wanted to quit our jobs, take time enjoying life and plan out our next chapter.
+Dylan and I had been debt free for a few months and were trying to determine what was next!
+While on a walk near Mount Rainier, we realized that we wanted to quit our jobs, take time enjoying life and plan out our next chapter.

 So we got to work figuring out how we could make this dream a reality.
 We knew this was more than a “lifestyle goal”, quitting our jobs and taking a year off of work at its core, is a financial goal.
 We created a plan to balance our daily life and our needs for a year off of work.